r2stanton/kracked/README.md

 core.
 See the multifeed_examples.py file.
 3. Examples of how to load and parse the data are available in the example_data_loading.ipynb files.
+4. For now, order execution simply relies on the CCXT->Kraken REST API.
+This will change in the near future, but keep in mind that ANY algorithmic trading strategies are 100% subject to be rendered incompatible with EITHER changes in CCXT, or changes associated with order placement using the Kraken REST API.

 #### Structure currently of the code base:
 ```